mitchellh/libflightplan/README.md

 your avionics or EFB.
 Never trust the output of this library for actual flight.

-**Library status: Unstable.** This library is _brand new_, supports a whopping _one_ format, and is not widely used at the moment.
-A lot of the field formats are just text right now, which won't work for converting formats (i.e. latitude/longitude).
-There are missing fields for other formats such as flight type (VFR vs IFR), IFR procedures, etc. By focusing on ForeFlight, I initially support only a bare minimum set of fields.
-I'm interested in adding more one day, but this will require some structural breaking changes.
+**Library status: Unstable.** This library is _brand new_ and was built for hobby purposes.
+It only supports a handful of formats, with limitations.
+My primary interest at the time of writing this is ForeFlight flight plans and being able to use them to build supporting tools, but I'm interested in supporting more formats over time.

 ## Formats